ScriptChicken/Flash_Cards/README.md

 # Flash_Cards
+To Launch:
+Copy all files out of the root folder, save to your local machine and either run the "Flash_Cards.py" file or run the Flash_Cards.exe file.

 Flash Card application that  allows the cards to be updated via a CSV file.
 The answers must be web addresses.

 This version only allows the answers to be webaddresses, as I found that the subject I was studying for had a great online help reference section.